mangr3n/graflow/README.md

 ## Usage
 **graflow** is a set of component factories, that is functions that return a new component.

+You can think about a component like a blackbox that receive async signals and outputs async signals.
+It's like a chip in a electric circuit.

 A component example:
 ```js